openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Format Identifier

-The format identifier is `ldp_vc`.
+The Credential format identifier is `ldp_vc`.

 #### Server Metadata {#server_metadata_ldp_vc}

-The following additional server metadata are defined for this credential format.
+The following additional server metadata are defined for this Credential format.

 * `@context`: REQUIRED.
-JSON array as defined in [@!VC_DATA], Section 4.1.
+JSON array as defined in [@VC_DATA], Section 4.1.
 * `types`: REQUIRED.
-JSON array designating the types a certain credential type supports according to [@!VC_DATA], Section 4.3.
+JSON array designating the types a certain credential type supports according to [@VC_DATA], Section 4.3.
 * `credentialSubject`: OPTIONAL.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
 The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
 The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).